-Many countries' financial markets are in free fall, especially following the Russian invasion of Ukraine on February 24, 2022, which plunged the world markets into uncertainty, and geopolitical risk. chaos, The unpredictability of global financial market volatility has resulted in an irreversible for millions capital loss of investors frantically trying to preserve their portfolios even if it means taking a hit.
-When another calamity struck the world economy, it was already producing anxiety in the global financial markets due to rising global inflation, fear of tapering liquidity, and rising interest rates by the US Federal Reserve.

-Multiple sanctions on Russia raise concerns about a shift of foreign inflows from emerging economies to western financial markets, dealing with the harshest consequences of Russia's invasion of Ukraine.
-When another artificial international war hit the earth, adding yet another bout of uncertainty to the resuscitation, the lingering impact of Covid19 had not yet subsided.

-The delinking of SWIFT messaging services for some of Russia's largest banks has caused alarm among local entrepreneurs and other economies with substantial trade relations with Russia, giving the sanctions a new dimension.
+Many countries' financial markets are in free fall, especially following the Russian invasion of Ukraine on February 24, 2022, which plunged the world markets into uncertainty, and geopolitical r isk.
+The chaos, unpredictability of global f inancial market volatility has resulted in an i rreversible capital loss for millions of investors frantically t rying to preserve their portfolios even i f i t means taking a hit.
+When another calamity struck the world economy, i t was already producing anxiety in the global financial markets global due to rising inflation, fear of tapering liquidity, and rising interest rates by the US Federal Reserve.
+Multiple sanctions on Russia raise concerns about a shift of foreign inflows from emerging economies to western f inancial markets, dealing with the harshest consequences of Russia' s invasion of Ukraine.
+When another artificial international war hit the earth, adding yet another bout of uncertainty to the resuscitation, the l ingering impact of Covid 19 had not yet subsided.
+The delinking of SWIFT messaging services for some of Russia' s largest banks has caused alarm among local entrepreneurs and other Although markets will respond to the downturn and global central banks will delay normalization due to the conflict, market uncertainty worsens.
+Another significant macroeconomic problem is the rupee's depreciation versus the US dollar, causing the current account deficit to expand (CAD).
+If crude prices remain at a dangerously high level, rating agency ICRA predicts the CAD to grow to 3.2 % in FY23.
+During the f inancial year 2022 - 23, the bond rates may hover between 7.0 to 7.4 % raising the cost of borrowing for the government to meet the monetization of the fiscal deficit.
+Until the crisis settles and currency flows are restricted, the USD-INR cross rate may remain range- bound between Rs.
+76 and Rs.
+79. The rupee' s continuous depreciation is forcing exporters into new areas of currency risk.
+It has reached an all- t ime low of Rs.
+77 to the dollar.
+In 2022, the Indian rupee fell 3.5%against the Korean Won (- 3.02%), the Philippine Peso (- 2.25%), the Taiwan Dollar (- 2.10), and the Singapore Dollar (- 1.05), although the Chinese currency, the Renminbi, rose 0.55\%. economies with substantial t rade relations with Russia, giving the sanctions a new dimension.
 Some consider sending Ruble payments to nations with deeper linkages and more natural trade inflows and outflows.
 With Visa and Mastercard suspending operations in Russia, cardholders who have a relationship with them would face significant difficulties in payment system compatibility.

-The external sector shocks and tremors swiftly overwhelm the domestic stock markets when many foreign institutional investors (FIIs) are actively involved.
-From a high of 61766 in October 2021, the BSE Sensex has dropped to its lowest point of 52843 on March 7, 2022.
-On a year-over-year (YOY) basis, the index has down 14.4% from its peak.
+The external sector shocks and t remors swiftly overwhelm the domestic stock markets when many foreign institutional investors (FIIs) are actively involved.
+From a high of 61766 in October 2021, the BSE Sensex has dropped to i ts lowest point of 52843 on March 7, 2022.
+On a year- over- year (YOY) basis, the index has down 14.4% from its peak.

-Although markets will respond to the downturn and global central banks will delay normalization due to the conflict, market uncertainty worsens.

-Another significant macroeconomic problem is the rupee's depreciation versus the US dollar, causing the current account deficit to expand (CAD).
-If crude prices remain at a dangerously high level, rating agency ICRA predicts the CAD to grow to 3.2 % in FY23.
-During the financial year 2022-23, the bond rates may hover between 7.0 to 7.4% raising the cost of borrowing for the government to meet the monetization of the fiscal deficit.

-Until the crisis settles and currency flows are restricted, the USD-INR cross rate may remain range-bound between Rs.76 and Rs.79.
-The rupee's continuous depreciation is forcing exporters into new areas of currency risk.
-It has reached an all-time low of Rs.77 to the dollar.
-In 2022, the Indian rupee fell 3.5 % against the Korean Won (-3.02 %), the Philippine Peso (-2.25 %), the Taiwan Dollar (-2.10), and the Singapore Dollar (-1.05), although the Chinese currency, the Renminbi, rose 0.55 %.

 The financial markets of many countries are in rapid decline, particularly in the aftermath of Russia's invasion of Ukraine.
-Some are considering sending Ruble payments to countries with stronger ties.
+Some are Ruble considering sending payments to countries with stronger ties.
 The suspension of Visa and Mastercard operations in Russia could cause complications for cardholders.
-Some of Russia's top banks have had their SWIFT messaging services delinked, causing concern.
+Some of Russia' s top banks have had their SWIFT messaging services delinked, causing concern.
 From its peak, the index is down 14.4% year over year (YOY).
 Exporters are being forced into new areas of currency risk as the rupee depreciates.

-ANOLJIT PAUL 2127302